👋🏼 Got a regulatory report due? Get free XML/XBRL generation and support on your first return. 🎉

 AML REQ for Payment & E-money Institutions

-The return must be submitted through the Central Bank Portal in XML format using the prescribed XSD schema.
-Excel files are provided for reference only and cannot be submitted.
+The return must be submitted through the Central Bank Portal using the prescribed XML schema.
+Only XML submissions are accepted.

 ireland flag